findy-network/findy-network.github.io/content/en/blog/test-coverage/index.md

 date: 2023-11-16
 title: "Test Coverage Beyond Unit Testing"
 linkTitle: "Coverage for E2E Tests"
-description: "Automated testing is like having an extra member in your team, a knight against regression.
+description: "Automated testing is like having an extra member in your team, a shining knight against regression.
 Test coverage measurements and automatic test coverage monitoring help the team keep the knight shiny, i.e., automated test sets in good shape.
 Traditionally, we have measured the coverage for unit tests, but thorough CI pipelines also include other types of testing.
 Go has recently introduced new tooling that allows us to measure the test coverage for application tests and thus improve our capabilities for keeping our automated tests in shape automatically."
 author: Laura Vuorenoja
 resources:
 - src: "**.{png,jpg}"